-The black and white exterior has lots of windows and is well lit up and, as would be expected by anyone familiar with their other establishments, the Pattersons have refurbished The Tannery with discernment – the decor is colourful, modern, elegant, tasteful and varied throughout this interesting new venture, which now includes a bar/ restaurant, bistro and cocktail bar.
+The black and white exterior has lots of windows and is well lit up and, like their other establishments, the decor is colourful, modern, elegant, tasteful and varied throughout this interesting venue, which includes a bar/ restaurant, bistro and cocktail bar.

 Very new and modern – funky in places, always something to catch the eye - the bistro is comfortable but not in the cosy style, with colourful fabric-covered bench seating and quite closely packed polished wooden tables which sport simple settings, tea candles and a wine list in stand up perspex holder.

-The various areas have different colours and themes - the pictures on the walls where the Guide enjoyed a recent meal, for example, were themed around fish.
+The various areas have different colours and themes - the pictures on the walls in one area, for example, are themed around fish.

 Menus offer a tempting array of starters and an impressive main course selection including some house specials.
 Steaks are very popular and fresh seasonal and local produce features strongly, in dishes such as Lough Neagh brown trout with pollen smokies and pickled ginger, perhaps followed by local hill grazed lamb with a cashew pesto crust, sweet potato gratin broad bean feta and pea shoots, all served in healthy portion sizes and stylishly presented in varying shapes and sizes of white crockery.

-The promise of colourful, appetising food follows through with good cooking and plenty of flavour, clearly pleasing the mix of clientele- families, couples, the young and not so young.
+The promise of colourful, appetising food is followed through with good cooking and plenty of flavour, clearly pleasing the mix of clientele - families, couples, the young and not so young.

-A short dessert menu – maybe a choice of five – makes up in deliciousness anything it may lack in length: a dark, soft, smooth, rich Chocolate Nemesis (made in The Plough) contrasts beautifully with coconut ice-cream, for example, and in the Guide’s experience the Pecan Pie is equally good.
+A short dessert menu – maybe a choice of five – makes up in deliciousness anything it may lack in length: a dark, soft, smooth, rich Chocolate Nemesis (made in The Plough) contrasts beautifully with coconut ice-cream, for example, and the Pecan Pie is equally good.

 Together with good food and good value, you’ll also get good service here - very friendly, smartly black-uniformed waiting staff (all local) work quickly and without fuss, bringing order as they go – there’s a nice happy atmosphere with lots of buzz in background.
 It’s not hard to see why this place is so popular.